The non-Archimedean Nirgendsnegativsemidefinitheitsstellensatz is not true: A negative answer to Klep and Schweighofer's open problem

-For any Hilbert space and bounded self-adjoint operator $A, B$, we have $AB=(BA)^*$.
-Therefore, the bounded operator $ABBA$ and $BAAB$ are both positive semidefinite.
-Moreover, the set of bounded operators $B(\mathcal{H})$ is an example of $C^*$-algebra \cite{Arveson1976AnIT}, the symbol $\|\cdot\|$ denotes the operator norm.
+For any Hilbert space $\mathcal{H}$ and bounded self-adjoint operator $A, B \in B(\mathcal{H})$, we have $AB=(BA)^*$.
+Therefore, the bounded operator $AB^2A$ and $BA^2B$ are both positive semidefinite.
+Moreover, the set of bounded operators $B(\mathcal{H})$ is an example of $C^*$-algebra \cite{Arveson1976AnIT}.
+Let the symbol $\|\cdot\|$ denote the operator norm.
 We have the following equations

-If $a=0$, then we have $ABBA=BAAB=0$, and $f(A,B)={\rm Id_{\mathcal{H}}}$ is not negative semidefinite.
+If $a=0$, then we have $AB^2A=BA^2B=0$, and $f(A,B)={\rm Id_{\mathcal{H}}}$ is not negative semidefinite.